kranners/frappuccino/docs/Adding a new package in pnpm.md

 pnpm init
 ```

 Then edit your package.json as usual.
-Most new packages will want:
-- An _eslint.config.ts_
-- A _tsconfig.json_
-- A _vitest.config.ts_